TheCandidStartup/TheCandidStartup.github.io/_drafts/evolution-multi-tenant-architecture.md

 By the late 90s dedicated hosted applications were being developed.
 They were written from the ground up to support multi-tenant hosted business models.
 Typically they were designed to use web browsers on the client side and so were known as [web applications](https://en.wikipedia.org/wiki/Web_application).
 The first examples were email services like [Hotmail](https://en.wikipedia.org/wiki/Outlook.com).
 With a dedicated multi-tenant application you could host many thousands of customers on a single server.

+Web applications brought a significant change in the control that customers had.
+Previously customers decided what version of an application they would run and could schedule updates at a time convenient to them.
+That's not practical with application level multi-tenant architectures.
+Now the application service provider decides when to push updates which apply to all tenants.
+This encourages use of more frequent, smaller deployments to avoid exposing customers to big disruptive changes.

 Tenant isolation was handled entirely at the application level.
-Application bugs could allow one customer to degrade the experience of another (noisy neighbor syndrome), or even worse allow one customer to gain access to other customer's data.
+Application bugs could allow one customer to degrade the experience of another (noisy neighbor syndrome), or even worse allow one customer to gain access to another customer's data.
 Hotmail, for example, suffered from multiple security vulnerabilities in its first few years.

 ## Software as a Service (SaaS)